wuxxin/fhir-research/README.md

 pandas for data analysis, and Bokeh and matplotlib for visualization.

-It includes utilities for creating example FHIR Patient and Observation (HDL Cholesterol) data, flattening FHIR bundles for analysis, and example notebooks in Marimo for visualization.
+It includes utilities for creating example FHIR Patient and Observation (Cholesterol) data, flattening FHIR bundles for analysis, and example notebooks in Marimo for visualization.

 ## Setup